Code-Institute-Submissions/Pimmz-Project-3/README.md

 ## Features

-Back to Red Dwarf has been designed do the user feels in control of their journey by selecting to go one way or the other.
+Back to Red Dwarf has been designed so the user feels in control of their journey by selecting to go one way or the other.
 A lowercase converter was added to ensure that if the user did put upppercase in the input field it would not effect the game.
-However I have also added code to help show the user the correct text required if they did put any other word in the input field
+However I have also added code to help show the user the correct text required if they did put any other word in the input field, plus it will display an invalid message.
+I have also added a reward for completing sections of the game which is connected to googlesheets.

 ### Existing Features